bmackenty/Javascript-game/README.md

 * TODO: Combat
 * TODO: add Joe's all you can eat buffet (i'm not gonna question why this is here, i'm just gonna do it)
 * TODO: Item Stacking in inventory
+* TODO: Overflowing in inventory and messages
+* TODO: Messages

 == DONE STUFF ==